 In advising her clients, Carol stresses the importance of planning, both to avoid legal difficulties and to reduce the costs of doing business.
 In particular, advice on the potential tax consequences of proposed transactions allows a client to consider alternative approaches, which may result in preferable tax treatment.
 Carol works with entrepreneurs, who need to choose the right type of business enterprise for their new businesses, as well as established companies which face tax and securities law issues or need to understand the particular legal implications of contracts and other business transactions.

-Carol has represented several clients in the alternative energy field, including Swift River Hafslund and Northeast Energy Management.
+Carol represented several clients in the alternative energy field, including Swift River Hafslund and Northeast Energy Management.
 She represented Coastal Enterprises, Inc., a community development financial institution, in organizing several socially responsible venture capital funds.
-Her current clients include Harris Golf Inc., a Maine developer of golf courses.
+Her current clients include Harris Golf Inc., a Maine developer and manager of golf courses.

 Carol received her law degree from New York University School of Law in 1978 and an LL.
 M. in Taxation from NYU in 1983.
 Carol graduated from the Summit School in St. Paul, Minnesota, then attended Swarthmore College and transferred to Yale University during the first year of co-education, where she majored in Russian language and received her B.A. in 1972.

 Carol began her law practice as an associate with Richards & O'Neil in New York City (now part of Bingham McCutchen LLP), where she worked on leveraged buy-outs, formation of venture capital funds, employee compensation, industrial revenue bond financing, real estate syndications, research and development partnerships, and tax planning.
 Carol moved to Maine in 1984, where she was an associate at Murray, Plumb & Murray for two years before starting her own firm.